openfisca/legislation-explorer/ops/docs/Install-instance.md

 2. Navigate to the freshly downloaded folder: `cd legislation-explorer`.
 3. Type the following command: `ansible-playbook --inventory ansible/inventories/YOUR_INVENTORY.yml ansible/site.yml`.

 Once the command is done, your target machine should run the Legislation Explorer.
 Just open `http://TARGET_MACHINE:8000/` in your browser.
-You can change the port and path through the configuration file, by changing the variables `legislation_explorer_base_url_path` or `legislation_explorer_http_port`.
+You can change the port and path through the configuration file, by changing the variables `base_url_path` or `http_port`.

 ### Optional: enable Matomo

-To track the Legislation Explorer usage with Matomo, define the Ansible variables `legislation_explorer_matomo_site_id` and `legislation_explorer_matomo_url` in `YOUR_INVENTORY.yml`.
+To track the Legislation Explorer usage with Matomo, define the Ansible variables `matomo_site_id` and `matomo_url` in `YOUR_INVENTORY.yml`.

 ## Updates